h2non/node-imaginary/README.md

 ### Supported params

 Complete list of available params.
-Take a look to each specific method to see which params are supported.
+Take a look to each specific endpoint to see which params are supported.
 Image measures are always in pixels, unless otherwise indicated.

 - width       `int`   - Width of image area to extract/resize